Student Spotlight: Amanda Lavine Kelly

-Several years ago, Amanda Lavine’s uncle slipped into a coma after a drug overdose.
+Several years ago, Amanda Lavine Kelly’s uncle slipped into a coma after a drug overdose.

 “I began 24-hour watch shifts to ensure adequate care for him,” she said.
 “Through this experience, my dream to one day work in health care turned into an undeniable mission.
 It was through his eight months of suffering and his passing that I realized how much of a difference health care professionals can make in the lives of patients and their families.
 I know I have what it takes to make a difference every day.”

-Before starting college, Lavine needed to earn her GED.
+Before starting college, Kelly needed to earn her GED.

 “Growing up in a poor, uneducated family riddled with substance abuse and mental health diseases, I made a decision at the early age of 16 to drop out of high school to support myself and separate myself from my toxic living situation,” she said.
 “Looking back, I give myself a lot of credit for making that work, and I attribute my independence and motivation to it.”

-After a few years of working full time, Lavine returned to COD to earn her GED and then a few years later began college.
+After a few years of working full time, Kelly returned to COD to earn her GED and then a few years later began college.
 She juggles two jobs while maintaining a 4.0 GPA.